 NOMINATION PROCESS

-Nominations for the 2024 program will open in Spring 2024.
-Active members in good standing with the NMMA are eligible to nominate a worthy leader.
-An official nomination form must be submitted, along with supporting documents (letters of support, articles around the candidate's work in the industry, etc) that will enhance the nomination portfolio by the given deadline.
+Nominations are being accepted for the 2024 program through June 27, 2024.
+Active members in good standing with the NMMA are eligible to nominate a worthy industry leader.
+An official nomination form must be submitted, along with; supporting documents (letters of support, articles around the candidate's work in the industry, etc) that will enhance the nomination portfolio by the given deadline.

 REVIEW PROCESS